tiffanyj41/hermes/docs/configs.md

 movielens_1m_movies_schema = /path/to/your/movielens/1m/movies_schema.json.gz
 ```

-### Vectorizer
+### Dataname

 A single data can be split into multiple JSON files.
 In this case, [movielens] is a data that is split into multiple JSON files.
-For lack of a better term, we call [movielens] a "vectorizer" variable.
-There can be multiple vectorizers in a list of files (ie. list_of_files.ini), but there can only be one vectorizer in a configuration file (ie. config.ini).
+For lack of a better term, we call [movielens] a "dataname" variable.
+There can be multiple datanames in a list of files (ie. list_of_files.ini), but there can only be one dataname in a configuration file (ie. config.ini).

-Vectorizer plays an important role in that we know which data each JSON file is coming from.
+Dataname plays an important role in that we know which data each JSON file is coming from.
 This check can be found in hermes/hermes/modules/vectorgenerator.py under a class function called isSameDataInstance() for each data instantiated class.
-What is checked in isSameDataInstance() has to match the vectorizer exactly.
+What is checked in isSameDataInstance() has to match the dataname exactly.
 If it did not, Hermes will throw an error message.

-For example, in the case of the Movie Lens data, its vectorizer is "movielens".
-The check in the class MovieLens's isSameDataInstance() function will check that vectorizer is equal to "movielens".
+For example, in the case of the Movie Lens data, its dataname is "movielens".
+The check in the class MovieLens's isSameDataInstance() function will check that dataname is equal to "movielens".
 If you passed [MovieLens] to list_of_files.ini, for example, and the check in isSameDataInstance() is "movielens", it will fail.
 However, if you passed [movielens] to list_of_files.ini and the check in isSameDataInstance() is "movielens", it will pass.

 ### JSON Paths

-Underneath the vectorizer heading, each variable (ie. movielens_20m_ratings, movielens_20m_tags, etc.) is a shorthand name for a specific JSON file.
+Underneath the dataname heading, each variable (ie. movielens_20m_ratings, movielens_20m_tags, etc.) is a shorthand name for a specific JSON file.
 These variables will store the path to their individual JSON file.
 They will be used in the configuration file (ie. config.ini) as input to user_vector_data and content_vector_data variable.

 ## Configuration File Standard